Master of Divinity

 - Wide array of courses offering theological breadth and depth

-- University resources for your growth and integration
+- Extensive university resources for your growth and integration

 - Diversity of people, programs, and vocational paths